 What Are Brittle and Ductile Meant?

-Brittle and Ductile are the two important material properties (belongs to the strength of materials subject) that differentiate material for its application and usage.
-The term brittleness is the process of acquiring the property brittle by any material.
+Brittle and Ductile are the two important material properties (belongs to the strength of materials subject) that are used to describe the physical and chemical properties of materials.
+According to its properties, its application and usages will be vary.
+The term brittleness is the process of acquiring the brittle property by any material.
 Similarly, the ductileness is the term that can be used while mentioning the material property as ductile.

 Brittle and Ductile Materials plays a major role in the mechanical field; both types will decide the application of the type of material at different areas.

 What is Brittle Material?

 Brittleness is one of the material properties where the breaking of the material will take place without any deformation even though the material is hard.
 The materials that possess the property of brittleness are called Brittle Materials.

 Examples of Brittle Material: